-In order for us to fetch data from a GraphQL API in React, we need to install Apollo Client.
-Apollo Client gives us a way to connect to our GraphQL data source and lets us execute GraphQL operations.
-Apollo Client also manages state and allows us cache our data on the client-side.
+To fetch data from Apito's instant API and database API in React, we need to install Apollo Client.
+Apollo Client provides powerful GraphQL tools to connect to our API builder's generated GraphQL data source and execute GraphQL operations.
+Apollo Client also manages state and allows us to cache our database API data on the client-side.

 First, let's install the packages we need: